 Improvement - Any change or alteration to the existing conditions of the subdivision site for the purpose of complying with these Regulations or rendering the site more suitable for development and/or habitation.

-fyllWWC -The Town_of Morris Inland Wetl�nd and Watercourse C9mmission which is responsible for administration of the Morris Inland Wetlands and Water Courses Regulations.
+lWWC -The Town_of Morris Inland Wetlands and Watercourse Commission which is responsible for administration of the Morris Inland Wetlands and Watercourses Regulations in accordance with the Inland Wetlands & Watercourse Act.

-Lot- For the purposes of these Regulations a lot shall be defined as a unit of land created from a larger tract of land for the purpose, whether immediate or future, of sale or building development, expressly excluding development for municipal, conservation or agriculture purposes.
+Lot- “Parcel” For the purposes of these Regulations a lot shall be defined as a unit of land created from a larger tract of land for the purpose, whether immediate or future, of sale or building development, expressly excluding development for municipal, conservation or agriculture purposes.

-Interior Lot-A lot as defined and meeting specifications of the Morris Zoning Regulations.
-The maximum number of interior lots in a subdivision shall be as specified in the Zoning Regulations.
+Interior Lot-A lot meeting the minimum area requirements and frontage requirements of the Zoning Regulations.
+This is not a through lot or a corner lot.
+See graphic.

-Natural Features - Land, water, and biological resources including, but not limited to, soil types, terrain, slopes, ridgetops, rock outcroppings, watercourses, ponds, rivers, flood plains, wetlands, streambelts, endangered species, wildlife habitat, prime and impmiant farmland soils, pastures, and other unique and fragile features.
+Natural Features - Land, water, and biological resources including, but not limited to, soil types, terrain, slopes, ridgetops, rock outcroppings, watercourses, ponds, rivers, flood plains, wetlands, streambelts, endangered species, wildlife habitat, prime and impmiant farmland soils, pastures, and other unique and significant features.

-Open Space - Land dedicated for preservation of natural features, farmland, forests, wildlife habitat, wetlands, floodplain, community resources, land suitable for passive recreation, and land providing links that connect open spaces.
+Open Space - Land dedicated for the preservation of natural features, farmland, forests, wildlife habitat, wetlands, floodplain, community resources, land suitable for passive recreation, and land providing links that connect open spaces.

-Parcel - The larger tract of land that is divided to create smaller tracts or lots.
+Passive Recreation- Recreational activities that generally do not require a developed site, such as nature study and/or bird watching.

 Plan of Conservation and Development - A comprehensive plan for the future growth, protection and development of Morris adopted by the Planning & Zoning Commission.

-Recreation Area - Land dedicated for recreation area, park, or playground purposes.
+Recreation Area - Land dedicated for active recreation, such as a park or a playground.

 Reserve Strip - A privately-owned strip of land which controls access to land dedicated, or to be dedicated, to use as a public road.

-Resubdivision - A change in a map of an approved or recorded subdivision if such change: affects any road layout shown on such map, affects any area reserved thereon for public use, or diminishes the size of any lot shown thereon and creates an additional building lot, if any of the lots shown thereon have been conveyed after the approval or recording of such map.
+Re-subdivision - A change in a map of an approved or recorded subdivision if such change: affects any road layout shown on such map, affects any area reserved thereon for public use, diminishes the size of any lot shown thereon and/or creates an additional building lot, if any of the lots shown thereon have been conveyed after the approval or recording of such map.

-Right-Of-Way Width - The distance between property lines reserved for public traffic.
+Right-Of-Way - The distance between property lines reserved for public traffic.

 Road - see "Street"